Israel army says killed 4 planting bombs at Syria border - RFI

 "We know that there are many different factions operating on Syrian soil."

-The Syrian Observatory said it was "likely", but it could not be confirmed, that the attackers were from the Syrian Resistance to Liberate the Golan -- a Hezbollah-linked group formed more than six years ago to launch attacks against Israel in the disputed area.
+The Syrian Observatory said it was "likely", but could not be confirmed, that the attackers were from the Syrian Resistance to Liberate the Golan.

+The Hezbollah-linked group was formed more than six years ago to launch attacks in the Israeli-occupied zone.

 Conricus said that Israel's Maglan commando unit had been deployed at the attack site for several days.